 There are a number of ways you can get involved in this exciting and important Project:

 This website contains information which might be useful to you about sexual health and services whether you are a student sex worker or not, so please have a look around it.

 If you are a student in Wales who is working or has worked in adult entertainment we would love to hear from you and would like to know about your experiences.
-You can take part by completing the contact form and we will get back to you or you can email us at email@example.com.
+You can take part by completing the contact form and we will get back to you..
 There may be opportunities for you to come and work with us on this exciting, innovative research project.

 The site is not run by Terrence Higgins Trust, and THT is not responsible for its content.